wies/grasshopper/README.md

 If you are using Emacs 24.1 or newer, we suggest to use the flycheck minor mode of the SPL emacs mode.
-To do so, copy the file emacs-mode/flycheck.el into your site-lisp directory.
-Additionally, you need to put the GRASShopper executable in your path and rename it to "grasshopper".
+To do so, copy the file emacs-mode/flycheck.el into your `site-lisp` directory.
+Additionally, you need to put the GRASShopper executable in your path and rename it to `grasshopper`.
 The mode supports on-the-fly syntax and type checking of SPL programs and provides keyboard shortcuts for verifying the program from inside buffers.
-See the documentation in the file spl-mode.el for details.
+See the documentation in the file `spl-mode.el` for details.

 Note that we are using a patched version of the original flycheck mode by Sebastian Wiesner.
 The minor mode will not work correctly with the